 Next, we created a mobile photo-frame by attaching a small RFID reader onto a tablet PC.
-Although this is technically identical to the large display configuration, this mobility leads to a different social practice of photo sharing akin to how people show snapshots while sitting around a table.
-As shown in Figure 13 (top left), a family member has just retrieved photos attached to a displayed collectible (a small statude) via the mobile photo-frame.
+Although this is technically identical to the large display configuration, this mobility leads to a different social practice of photosharing akin to how people show snapshots while sitting around a table.
+As shown in Fig. 13 (top left), a family member has just retrieved photos attached to a displayed collectible (a small statue) via the mobile photo-frame.
 She shows it and manually passes it around people sitting around her.
 Thus, SOUVENIRS no longer demands that the physical object be moved to the large screen.
+This approach of using a smaller portable display is similar to van den Hoven's (2004) personal display in the Digital Photo Browser.
+Here we intend the portable display to still be used for sharing however, much the way physical photo albums can be passed around and viewed by family and friends.